 How much does a bartender make per state?

 Bigger cities tend to have thriving social scenes that favor a practicing bartender.
 A bartender who works in high-traffic venues gets to serve more people.
-More people served means more tips coming in, and therefore more tips earned.
+More people served means more tips coming in and more tips earned.

 They also provide an excellent visualization of annual mean wage estimates for each state.